nourann01/Barcode-Decoder/README.md

-# Barcode-Decoder
+# Barcode Decoding
-This project implements a robust pipeline for barcode detection and decoding.
-It includes preprocessing steps to fix image distortions, crop and straighten the barcode region, and accurately decode the barcode data.
-The solution is designed to work generically across various test cases without manual adjustments.
+This project focuses on developing a **robust and generic barcode decoding pipeline** using **image processing** and **computer vision (CV)** techniques.

+## 📌 Project Overview

+The pipeline handles:
+- Preprocessing distorted or noisy barcode images
+- Handles salt-and-pepper noise, blur, and rotation
+- Cropping and straightening the barcode region
+- Decoding the barcode accurately

+It is designed to be **generic and adaptable** to a wide range of test cases without requiring any manual tuning or test-specific conditions.